In Google Workspace, you can still work with Microsoft Office files, even if you don't have Office installed.

 Work in Office and sync files to Drive (Office required)

-- If you haven't already, install Drive File Stream on your computer.
+- If you haven't already, install Google Drive for desktop on your computer.

-This adds your Drive folder to your computer.
+This adds your Google Drive folder to your computer.

 - On your computer, add your Office file to your Google Drive folder.